gregstein/SenseiDE/README.md

 [![Donate to project](https://i.imgur.com/MLApSEv.png)](https://streamlabs.com/gregstein_)

 Donators can request any features in the scoop of the project and will be added to the Hall of Fame of Sensei DE.

+## Privacy & Copyright Infringement

+- Sensei DE is neither affiliated with Microsoft nor uses any assets from Age of Empires 2 DE.
+- Sensei DE is neither responsible for any illegal usage nor provide support to pirated game copies.
+- Sensei DE is completely free and do not exchange or share anything about you or your computer (ZERO Data Collection)